rgeissen/trusted-data-agent/README.md

 *   **Transparent:** Eliminate the "black box" of AI.
 The Trusted Data Agent is built on a foundation of absolute trust, with a Live Status Window that shows you every step of the agent's thought process.
 From the initial high-level plan to every tool execution and self-correction, you have a clear, real-time view, leaving no room for guesswork.

-*   **Efficient:** Powered by the intelligent Fusion Optimizer, this is not a simple LLM wrapper.
-The agent features a revolutionary multi-layered architecture for resilient and cost-effective task execution.
+*   **Efficient:** Powered by the intelligent Fusion Optimizer, the agent features a revolutionary multi-layered architecture for resilient and cost-effective task execution.
 Through strategic and tactical planning, proactive optimization, and autonomous self-correction, the agent ensures enterprise-grade performance and reliability.

 *   **Sovereignty:** Your data, your rules, your environment.
 The agent gives you the ultimate freedom to choose your data exposure strategy.
 Leverage the power of hyperscaler LLMs, or run fully private models on your own infrastructure with Ollama, keeping your data governed entirely by your rules.
 The agent connects to the models you trust.